-Three faculty and staff members, voted upon by sitting circle coordinators and faculty advisors and elected in advance of the annual national conference, serve as faculty and staff trustees.
+Three faculty and staff members, voted upon by sitting circle coordinators and faculty advisors, serve as faculty and staff trustees.
 Faculty and staff trustees serve a three-year term beginning on July 1 of the year elected to the board.
 Faculty and staff trustees must be either be sitting faculty advisors or circle coordinators or have previously served as a faculty advisor or circle coordinator.
 Faculty and staff trustees are divided into three staggered classes based on their terms of service.
 In the second year of service, a faculty or staff trustee shall serve as the chair of the Mission Committee.
-In the third year of service, a faculty or staff trustee shall serve the vice chair of the Board Nominations Subcommittee.
+In the third year of service, a faculty or staff trustee shall serve the vice chair of the Board Nominations Committee.
 All faculty and staff trustees will serve as members of the Mission Committee.

 Duties and Responsibilities of Faculty and Staff Trustees